kritth/BelleMaison/README.md

 ### Nice to have goodies:
 #### index.html
+High Priority
+- ~~JS/CSS: Decorate home section so it is not plain.~~
+- ~~JS: Parallax header, menu should start at the center then scroll up to the top when reached 100vh.~~ CUT
+- ~~JS: Parallax background on all background-image bgimg-x section.~~
 - JS: Testimonial slide show, automatically changes every 10 seconds, and can force change it as well.
-- ~~JS: Parallax header, menu should start at the center then scroll up to the top when reached 100vh.~~
-- ~~JS: Parallax background on all background-image bgimg-x section.~~
+- JS/CSS: Decorate Explore section.
+- JS/CSS: Decorate Why Us section and Partners section.
+- JS/CSS: Decorate Testimonial section.
+- JS/CSS: Decorate Contact us section.

+Low Priority
 - JS: Switch from buttons on header to dropdown menu under certain size.
 - JS: Replace digital clock with analog clock behind the welcome message.
-- JS: Decorate home section so it is not plain.